(833) 262-7801

 Woman doing a Daily Preventative Maintenance Checklist

-Implementing a daily maintenance checklist is one of the best things you can do to keep your commercial fleet in good working order.
-It only takes a few minutes to complete and helps get your drivers familiar with the various systems of the vehicles they’ll be operating.
+Implementing a daily maintenance checklist is one of the best things a fleet-based business can do to keep its commercial fleet in good working order.
+It only takes a few minutes to complete and helps get drivers familiar with the various systems of the vehicles they’ll be operating.

-Before heading out on the road for the day’s runs, your drivers should:
+Before heading out on the road for the day’s runs, drivers should:

 1. Walk around the vehicle looking for anything that’s out of place